Zoltán Téglás: Personal life

-Zoli's father (now deceased) emigrated to the United States after World War II, his mother in the 1960s; both came from Hungary.
+Téglás' father (now deceased) emigrated to the United States after World War II, his mother in the 1960s; both came from Hungary.
 Téglás is proud of his Hungarian heritage and has several tattoos with Hungarian motifs and symbols, including Matthias Corvinus, the Coat of arms of Hungary, and a tribute to the 1956 Hungarian Revolution.
 On a hidden track at the end of "A Place Called Home" and "Our Darkest Days", Téglás sings a traditional folk song in Hungarian.
-The song "A Place Called Home" is a reworking of a well-known traditional Hungarian folk song, A csitári hegyek alatt, which can be translated as "Under the Mountains of Csitár" (a reference to a region in northern Hungary and southern Slovakia).
+The song "A Place Called Home" is a reworking of a well-known traditional Hungarian folk song, A csitári hegyek alatt, which can be translated as "Under the Mountains of Csitár" (a reference to a northern region that once belonged to Hungary, which is currently in southern Slovakia).
 Téglás speaks English and Hungarian fluently, having spent much time in the country of his parents.

-Zoli is the founder of The Pelican Rescue Team which rescues pelicans and other sea birds on site or takes them to a rehabilitation hospital for further treatment.
+Téglás is the founder of the Pelican Rescue Team, which rescues pelicans and other sea birds on site, or takes them to a rehabilitation hospital for further treatment.
+In 2024, he appeared on a CBS Evening News segment about volunteers rescuing starving pelicans in California.
+In the interview, he described himself as "like the ambulance, the first-line EMT" who transports the weakest, hungriest birds to the wetlands and wildlife center to be treated.

 For a time in the late 90s, he worked as a stunt performer; during one filming for a Jackie Chan movie, he suffered a serious spinal injury.
-He has appeared in Spectral in a cameo role.
+He appeared in Spectral in a cameo role.

 Sea Shepherd

-He is a supporter of the Sea Shepherd Conservation Society.
-At the May 2010 Pennywise gig at O2 Academy Birmingham, as well as the December 18 Ignite show at Chain Reaction in Anaheim, California, he wore a Sea Shepherd T-shirt, promoted the organization between songs and had an official Sea Shepherd merchandise stall setup alongside the Pennywise stall.
+Téglás is a supporter of the Sea Shepherd Conservation Society.
+At the May 2010 Pennywise gig at O2 Academy Birmingham, as well as the December 18 Ignite show at Chain Reaction in Anaheim, California, he wore a Sea Shepherd T-shirt, promoted the organization between songs and had an official Sea Shepherd merchandise stall set up alongside the Pennywise stall.
 He is also the 'Volunteer Music & Outreach Coordinator' for Sea Shepherd.

 He is featured on Season 6, Episode 16 of "Hope in the Wild".